 Services to students on the campus include a college-related student/alumni council, BYU Alumni Association Replenishment Grants (for students), meeting facilities in the Alumni House, the annual commencement banquets, the commencement checklist for graduates, and operation of the Student Alumni Association.

-Services to alumni include many on-campus programs during Homecoming and commencement and other times of the year; alumni receptions held throughout the world; alumni travel programs with or without credit; the Brigham Young Magazine; the Aspen Grove Family Camp, located behind Mt.
-Timpanogos; low-cost term life and health insurance programs; a BYU-oriented merchandising program; and career counseling and job placement assistance.
+Services to alumni include many on-campus programs during Homecoming and commencement and other times of the year; alumni receptions held throughout the world; alumni travel programs with or without credit; the Brigham Young Magazine; the BYU Alumni Newspaper; the Aspen Grove Family Camp, located behind Mt.
+Timpanogos; low-cost term life and health insurance programs; a BYU-oriented merchandising program; access to bookstore, library, and physical education facilities; and career counseling and job placement assistance.

 Obtain further information on these programs and any others by contacting the Alumni Association (Alumni House, 378-4663 or 1-800-437-4663).